-Upcoming for 2016: comfort, a new play in development, in honour of the comfort women in Asia during WWII & the resilience women in war (funded by the Toronto Arts Council 2014-2016)
+Upcoming: comfort, a new play, in honour of the comfort women in Asia during WWII & the resilience women in war (development funded by the Toronto Arts Council & the Ontario Arts Council)

 A love story about two youth in Nanjing whose journey leads them into the horrors of a comfort house in Shanghai 1937.

 Director: William Yong (www.zataomm.org) Playwright: Diana Tso Music Composer: Constantine Caravassilis

 Auditions for comfort: email headshot & resume submissions to firstname.lastname@example.org

 Red Snow Collective is accepting submissions until March 9, 2015 for theatre artists for the 2015 development and the 2016 production of “comfort“.